 Being charged with or convicted of a crime can have a tremendous impact on one’s life.
 Not only must the person pay fines and possibly serve jail time but he/she is also left with a criminal record of the arrest and conviction.
-These records are usually public information that prospective employers, landlords and other officials have access to.
+These records are usually public information that prospective employers, landlords, insurance companies and other officials have access to.
 Often, people are denied job opportunities and loans based off of their criminal record.

 The good news is that in some instances, the records of the arrest and conviction can be expunged.
 An expungement is the extraction and isolation of an offense that a person was charged with or convicted of in the State of New Jersey (For cases in New York, see our record sealing page).
 Once expunged these records are no longer discoverable by potential employers or landlords.

 Getting an expungement is not an easy process and not all crimes and arrests can be expunged.
 What’s more, the applicant must meet certain requirements and allow for the appropriate waiting periods to pass (see below) before being deemed eligible.
 It is a good idea to discuss a potential case with an attorney and ask if they can help with this complex process.